foreverLoveWisdom/foreverLoveWisdom/README.md

 > There is no large codebase in any language that has zero accidental complexity.
 There are awkward bugfixes.
 There are workarounds.
 There are mitigations.
 > There are many many reasons why the code which is useful won't be pure and beautiful.

+> Changeability is the only design metric that matters; code that's easy to change is well-designed